openvinotoolkit/openvino/docs/OV_Runtime_UG/ov_infer_request.md

 @anchor in_out_tensors
 ## Working with Input and Output tensors

-The `ov::InferRequest` allows you to get input/output tensors by tensor name, index, port and without any arguments in case if a model has only one input or output.
+`ov::InferRequest` allows you to get input/output tensors by tensor name, index, port, and without any arguments, if a model has only one input or output.

   * `ov::InferRequest::get_input_tensor`, `ov::InferRequest::set_input_tensor`, `ov::InferRequest::get_output_tensor`, `ov::InferRequest::set_output_tensor` methods without arguments can be used to get or set input/output tensor for a model with only one input/output: